agileinsider/oracle-in-a-box/README.md

  - You can skip the veewee build by issuing `vagrant box add centos-6.4 http://share.agile.ly/centos-6.4.box`
 3. Using Vagrant, start an instance of the basebox which will install oracle (using puppet)
  - `vagrant up`
+4. Login to the box and check oracle install
+ - `vagrant ssh`
+ - `sudo -i`
+ - `su - oracle`
+ - `sqlplus sys/password as sysdba`

+You can if you want export this as a box to save the time required to install oracle ;)
-4. Export the box and create new instance
+1. Export the box and create new instance
  - `vagrant export --output oracle-vm.box`
  - `vagrant box add oracle-vm oracle-vm.box`
  - `vagrant destroy`
-5. Try your shiny new oracle box
+2. Try your shiny new oracle box
  - `mkdir instance`
+ - `cd instance`
  - `vagrant init oracle-vm`
  - `vagrant up`
-6. Login to the box and check oracle install
- - `vagrant ssh`
- - `sudo -i`
- - `su - oracle`
- - `sqlplus sys/password as sysdba`

 I would publish the prebuilt oracle-vm.box, but since I had to agree to the OTN restrictions to get the oracle installers I would be violating the agreement by doing so.